raspicamplayer/camplayer/README.md

-enter               Switch from grid to single view mode. left/right arrow    Switch to previous/next screen (or window in single view mode). up/down arrow       Increase/decrease stream quality (if multiple subchannels/substreams configured). numeric keys 1..9   Switch from grid view mode to the relevant window in fullscreen (single view mode). numeric key 0       Switch from single view to grid view mode and unpause rotation. escape              Switch from single view to grid view mode and unpause rotation.
+enter               Switch from grid to single view mode. left/right arrow    Switch to previous/next screen (or window in single view mode). up/down arrow       Increase/decrease stream quality (if multiple subchannels/substreams configured). numeric keys 1..16  Switch from grid view mode to the relevant window in fullscreen (single view mode). numeric key 0       Switch from single view to grid view mode and unpause rotation. escape              Switch from single view to grid view mode and unpause rotation. letter 'q'          Quit camplayer.
 ```

 ## Roadmap